laudvg/laura-spenoki/README.md

  :sun_with_face: BootstrapVue

- :sun_with_face: It's feeded with dummy data from JSONPlaceholder
+ :sun_with_face: Gets data from OpenweatherAPI